-A “Lexophile” is a lover of words–one who derives pleasure from the various use of words, who appreciates the nuances surrounding different words, and who is alert to synonyms, antonyms, homophones, anagrams, palindromes, and homonyms, often using them for effect, sometimes in humor.
+A “lexophile” is a lover of words–one who derives pleasure from the various uses of words, who appreciates the nuances surrounding different words, and who is alert to synonyms, antonyms, homophones, anagrams, palindromes, and homonyms, often using them for effect, sometimes in humor.
 The New York Times even holds an annual competition to see who can create the best original example of a lexophile.

-Actually, lexophile is not even a word–at least it is not found in any of my dictionaries, including my Merriam-Webster.
-That’s why you can use it as a noun to describe a person who is a lover of words as well as the sentences that a lexophile creates.
+Actually, lexophile is not even a word–at least, it is not found in any of my dictionaries, including my Merriam-Webster.
+That’s why you can use it as a noun to describe a person who is a lover of words and the sentences that a lexophile creates.

-Here, for your Christmas season enjoyment, is a list of recent entries in the Times lexophile contest.
+For your Christmas season enjoyment, here is a list of recent entries in the Times lexophile contest.

 No matter how much you push the envelope, it’ll still be stationery.

 If you don’t pay your exorcist, you can get repossessed.

 You can tune a piano, but you can’t tuna fish.